atomproject/utils/README.md

 ## observe
-This command takes a list of directories and copies the changes made to files in those directories to anothe location.
+This command takes a list of directories and copies the changes made to files in those directories to another location.

 Only the files which are a result of `git ls-files` command will be observed since files ignored by git are of no interest to us.

-The command syntax can be known by runnin `observe`
+The command syntax can be known by running `observe`

 ## scaffold
 This command creates a new element in the directory in which it is run.